Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: System Model

 \section{System Model}

 We consider a remote estimator with $N$ sensors measuring $N$ independent physical process, as illustrated in Fig.~\ref{fig:system_model}.
 The index set of the sensors is denoted as $\mathcal{N} \triangleq \{1,2,\dots,N\}$.
 The sensors are connected with a local gateway, which collects the measurements and forwards them to a remote estimator.
-Connections between sensors and the gateway are reliable and not scheduled, while the gateway to remote estimator communications are wireless and scheduled due to bandwidth limitations.
+Connections between sensors and the gateway are reliable and not scheduled, while the gateway to remote estimator communications are wireless and scheduled due to bandwidth limitations. \mycomment{We note that the typical connection density in the Industrial IoT scenario is $10^6$/km$^2$.
+Bandwidth sharing among a large number of wireless devices is an issue in practice~\cite{MassivIoT}.}

 The discrete-time linear time-invariant (LTI) model of the measurement of each process $n$ is given as~\cite{schenato2008optimal,shi2012optimal,yang2013schedule}